vsariola/sointu/README.md

   - **Ability to run Sointu as a DAW plugin (VSTi, AU, LADSPA and DSSI...)**.
     None of these plugin technologies are cross-platform and they are full of proprietary technologies.
-In particular, since Sointu was initiated after Steinberg ceased to give out VSTi2 licenses, there is currently no legal or easy way to compile it as a VSTi2 plugin.
+In particular, since Sointu was initiated after Steinberg ceased to give out VSTi2 licenses, there is currently no legal to compile it as a VSTi2 plugin using the official API.
 I downloaded the VSTi3 API and, nope, sorry, I don't want to spend my time on it.
 And Renoise supports only VSTi2...
 There is [JUCE](https://juce.com/), but it is again a mammoth and requires apparently pretty deep integration in build system in the form of Projucer.
-If someone comes up with a light-weight way and easily maintainable way to make the project into DAW plugin, I may reconsider.
-For now, if you really must, we aim to support MIDI.
+If you know a legal way to start a VSTi2 project today, please let me know!
+But I really am not interested in cease-and-desist letters from Steinberg, so "just do it, no-one cares" is not enough.
+For now, the aim is to support MIDI.

 Design philosophy
 -----------------